 How does it work?

 Microchipping involves injecting a tiny chip, about the size of a grain of rice, into the scruff of your dog's neck.
-The microchip has its own unique code which is entered onto PetLog, a nationwide database, and linked to the owners details.
-If a stray dog is found anywhere within the UK it will be scanned, and if a microchip is present its code can be matched to the PetLog database and the owners successfully identified and the dog returned.
+The microchip has its own unique code which is entered onto one of the nationwide databases, and linked to the owners details.
+If a stray dog is found anywhere within the UK it will be scanned, and if a microchip is present its code can be matched to the relevant database and the owners successfully identified and the dog returned.

 Can I get my cat microchipped?

-At present the Community Wardens can only microchip dogs.
-Your local veterinary surgery may be able to assist you in microchipping alternative pets, including cats.
+Your local veterinary surgery will be able to assist you in microchipping other pets, including cats.

 What if my details change?